KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 "files-scs:config/storage/backend/file.json"
 ```
 Simply by changing that import in a configuration you can tell it what backend to use.
-Every subfolder of `config` has a `README` document explaining what the available options are.
+Every subfolder of `config` has a `README.md` document explaining what the available options are.
 For example, if you have a look at
 [config/storage/README.md](https://github.com/solid/community-server/tree/main/config/storage)
 you can see that it is also possible to have a SPARQL backend by changing the import to use `sparql.json`.